sundrop03/sundrop03.github.io/research.md

    </details>
     <br>

+# Working Papers

-2. **Insurance Agency Locations in Milwaukee: Insights from New Data and Agency Differentiation**<br/>
+1. **Insurance Agency Locations in Milwaukee: Insights from New Data and Agency Differentiation**<br/>
    Kim, Y.<br/>
    *Submitted for publication*<br/>
    <details>